haimbilia/BuyHub/readme.txt

     => 064113 - Seller: Digital files and links are not uploading while adding the digital product at the seller's end => 064091 - Blogs: Blogs categories are showing on the front -end even no blog post is linked with it.
     => 064058 - Admin: Page's title is not showing correctly while selecting some of the options under the Getting settings section
+    => 063969 - The "Total Saving" option is not consistent in the order summary of the admin's, seller's, and buyer's end while placing an order for the special price product

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last